 Forensic science students may apply for and participate in internships sponsored by metropolitan Phoenix area crime labs or other crime labs around the country.
 Internships are competitive, and the application process takes time.
 Generally, fall semester internships require application in the spring semester prior, and spring or summer semester internships require application by the start of the preceding fall semester.
 Internship positions are unpaid and require concurrent enrollment in FOR 484 Internship.
 Also, students must have a faculty mentor and abide by all internship standards of the school and those of the organization providing the internship.
 Students may also participate in cutting-edge research with a faculty mentor either as a volunteer in the faculty member's lab or by registering for FOR 499 Individualized Instruction.
 For more information, students should see an academic advisor.

 Job applicants and students seeking a volunteer or internship position within a crime lab are required to undergo an extensive background check that includes a polygraph exam, fingerprinting and drug testing.
-Actions that can disqualify an applicant include recent or past illicit drug use (including marijuana), felony convictions and drunk driving convictions.
+Actions that can disqualify an applicant include recent or past illicit drug use (this includes marijuana), felony convictions and drunk driving convictions.

 New College of Interdisciplinary Arts & Sciences